 FAQs

-If coffee and tea are packed in a packet having registered trademark or brand name, then GST will be applicable.
-And, the company can claim ITC, if the taxable invoice has been issued.
+If coffee and tea are packed in a packet register trademark or brand name, then GST will be applicable.
+In addition, the company can claim ITC, if the taxable invoice has been issued.

 Yes, restaurant registered as normal tax payer are eligible to claim ITC.
-As an inward supply of goods or services are used for making an outward taxable supply.
+Furthermore, as an inward supply of goods or services are used for making an outward taxable supply.

 No, ITC will not be available.
 Reason being that “goods or services or both used for personal consumption” will not be entitled for ITC.
-Water comes under personal consumption.
+In addition, water comes under personal consumption.
 Therefore, No ITC will be available.

 Conclusion